difficulToName/MIT-6.824/README.md

 Here we start the task!
 From MapReduce can we know: coordinator should split file into pieces and tell workers come in which file should they handle.

 ### 11.03 Get rpc job done, now two process could communicate through rpc.
-Now our task is figure out what map and what is reduce, now the only thing we know is the workers takes charge for map and reduce process.
+Now our task is figure out what map and what is "reduce", now the only thing we know is the workers takes charge for map and reduce process.
 Now I have a good plan.
 First let's talk about worker.
 Workers are charge for both mapping and reducing.
 But there exist a sequence, namely, first map, then reduce.
 So let's use a slice to store all filename.
 Then we declare two integer and use them as pointer.
 First pointer illustrates "Next file to be mapped", second one illustrates "Next file to be reduced".
  That is easy to see: